 Have a singsong

 Songs and rhymes will also help to introduce your little one to letters and numbers.
-Don’t worry if she jumbles up the letters or numbers – praise and applaud any effort with great cheer.
-And don’t panic if she doesn’t seem interested in letters and numbers just yet – remember all preschoolers are unique and develop at different stages.
+Don’t worry if they jumble up the letters or numbers – praise and applaud any effort with great cheer.
+And don’t panic if they don’t seem interested in letters and numbers just yet – remember all preschoolers are unique and develop at different stages.

 Here are some songs that can help your little one learn: